GoogleCloudPlatform/community/tutorials/appengine-angular-nginx-docker/index.md

 1. Follow these instructions to create a sample Angular application: [Setting up the local environment and workspace](https://angular.io/guide/setup-local).
 1. Verify that that the sample Angular application is working by going to `http://localhost:4200`.
 1. In the `src/assets` folder, add `envconfig.js` and `envconfig.template.js` files.
-1. Copy the following code into the `envconfig.js`file :
+1. Copy the following code into the `envconfig.js` file:

         (function(window) {
               window["envconfig"] = window["envconfig"] || {};